awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 1. In the **Managed instances** list, choose the ID of a managed EC2 instance that you want to configure for patching\.
 **Note**
 When using the Amazon EC2 console and AWS CLI, it's possible to apply `Key = Patch Group` tags to instances that aren't yet configured for use with Systems Manager\.
-If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.
+If an Amazon EC2 instance you expect to see isn't listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 1. Select the **Tags** tab, then choose **Edit**\.

-1. In the left column, type **Patch Group**\.
+1. In the left column, enter **Patch Group**\.

 1. In the right column, enter a value that helps you understand which instances will be patched\.